How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 What's a good cash conversion cycle for a retail business?

 It depends on what you sell.
-Grocery stores might run 15-30 days because inventory moves fast, while fashion retail often hits 60-90 days due to seasonal buying.
-The number that matters most is your own trend over time: if your cycle is lengthening quarter over quarter, something needs attention.
+Grocery stores might run 15 to 30 days because inventory moves fast, while fashion retail often hits 60 to 90 days due to seasonal buying.
+The number that matters most is your own trend over time.
+If your cycle is lengthening quarter over quarter, something needs attention.
 Watch for patterns where inventory sits longer or customers pay slower.

 How much cash should I keep in reserves?

 Most retail operators aim for four to six months of operating expenses in reserves.
 Calculate your monthly fixed costs (rent, base payroll, insurance, utilities) plus a buffer for variables, then multiply by four to six.
-If you're running $50,000 monthly, that's $200,000-$300,000 in reserves.
+If you're running $50,000 monthly, that's $200,000 to $300,000 in reserves.
 Seasonal retailers should target the higher end since you need runway through slow quarters without cutting inventory budgets.

 Why don't credit card payments hit my account immediately?